Eaglw/Chemical_Engineering/Structure Engineering/0. anki/Question for solving methods.md

 ### what is the Principle of sectioning?
 [[Structure Engineering/3.
-Basic/Principle of sectioning|Principle of sectioning]] tells us that if a structure is in equilibrium every part of the structure must be in equilibrium, so we can cut the structure in every part and apply the [[Structure Engineering/3.
+Basic/Sectioning principle|Sectioning principle]] tells us that if a structure is in equilibrium every part of the structure must be in equilibrium, so we can cut the structure in every part and apply the [[Structure Engineering/3.
 Basic/Equations of equilibrium|Equations of equilibrium]].
 ID: 1713347600898